raimohanska/turtle-roy/README.md

 You can of course try it on your own box too by running the "run" script.

+# Turtle Roy API

+    fd x    | moves x pixels forward lt x    | turns left x degrees rt x    | turns right x degrees penup   | lifts the pen, no trace left when moving pendown | lowers the pen again for drawing clear   | clear the paper and reset turtle to center

 # Examples

+Bunch of examples available in the demo menu.
+Some more stuff here.

 Basic Turtle commands